 The function allows you to designate up to three SOS contacts.
 After an emergency call ends, your Apple Watch alerts your SOS contacts with a text message (unless you choose to cancel).
 The text message contains your current location, and, for a period of time after you enter SOS mode, it will send your updates as your location changes.

 You don’t necessarily need the latest version of the Apple Watch for this.
-Series 3 will perform just fine, plus its seen a fall in price due to the recent launch of the Series 4 device.
+Series 3 will perform just fine, as will Series 4.
+We are now on the fifth generation which should see a successor in September.

 Revolar is less about fancy looks and more about protecting you and your loved ones.
 The unisex gadget sends an SMS (with your location and a customized message), by connecting to the accompanying smartphone app through Bluetooth.
 You can choose up to 5 friends and family members as your contacts, and you’ll never pay a monthly fee to alert them.
 Plus, the device will work all over the world — anywhere your smartphone has cell coverage or WiFi.